parikshit-jaiswal/Task_5_SocialMedia_Frontend/README.md

 - Real-time chat and notifications
 - User profile customization

-It uses a modern MERN stack (MongoDB, Express, React, Node.js) to ensure a smooth user experience and easy scalability.
+It uses a modern MERN stack (React, Node.js) to ensure a smooth user experience and easy scalability.

 ## Features